New York Post hacked as tweets call for ‘assassination’ of AOC and Biden

 The tweet was quickly deleted but was live long enough to be cached by Google.
 A web address and headline both read: “We must assassinate AOC for America.”

-Disclose.tv reported shortly afterward that both the Twitter account and main website were apparently hacked and included screenshots.
+Disclose.tv reported shortly afterward that both the Twitter account and main website were apparently hacked.
+The report included screenshots.

-Similar faked tweets that went live on Thursday targeted other politicians and were also captured by Twitter users.
+Similar faked tweets that went live on Thursday included other politicians on both sides of the aisle either as the source or target of the threats.

-They include disturbing posts relating to Joe Biden and Hunter Biden, Texas Governor Greg Abbott, and Rep Josh Gottheimer.
+They include disturbing posts threatening the lives of Joe Biden and Hunter Biden; accusing Texas Governor Greg Abbott of advocating lethal force at the border; and a faked threat against Rep Josh Gottheimer and family by Republican opponent Frank Pallotta.

 There were also two false and defamatory quotes purported to be from New York Republican gubernatorial candidate Lee Zeldin about his opponent Governor Kathy Hochul and New York Mayor Eric Adams which included threats of sexual violence and racist epithets.